jonifreeman/ajatusasana.fi/en/products.markdown

 __My Idea & Asana.__ This private 1, 5 hour consultancy session works with ideas and tools from the lecture package 'Motivation & Ideation' and the Workshop-series 'Two Asanas' for understanding your unique motivation patterns, emotions and pain spots/bodily sensations.
 This private session will provide conceptual and bodily tools for understanding your unique bodily proportions, personality, and personal life history, with the aim of  helping you find your own life rhythm.
 The number of sessions is determined according to individual needs.
 One session 149 € (incl.
 VAT).
+OFFER: 4 meetings a month 434 € (incl.
+VAT).
+Those who buy a monhtly package are entitled to participate in two yoga or meditation classes for free.
+Those committed to an over 3 month individual training program are entitled one free Yoga & Self-knowledge day.

 All products delivered in two languages: English and Finnish.